runabrandes/pp5-elegant-essentials/README.md

 In the shop, users can view the selection of all products the online store offers. <br>
 The product cards hold an image, the name of the product as well as the price.
 Users can filter products by "all products", "hair products" or "skin products" and also order these categories by price ascending or price descending.
+Users can also use the provided search bar to find certain products quickly.

 ![shop](documentation/site_pictures/shop.png)